 The majority of developed areas within the MPA are located between Avenue 27E and Avenue 31E and between County 10th Street and County 12th Street, with some scattered larger lot development located north of County 14th Street.
 Downtown Wellton is located along Old Highway 80/Los Angeles Avenue on both sides of Avenue 29E.
 The predominant land uses within the developed parts of Wellton are residential, with commercial areas located along Avenue 29E (William Street) near I-8 and along Los Angeles Avenue/Old Highway 80.
-Industrial uses are located along the Union Pacific Railroad lines and on the easter edge of the Town.
+Industrial uses are located along the Union Pacific Railroad lines and on the eastern edge of the Town of Wellton.
 Coyote Wash and Rancho El Mirage are two master-planned communities within Wellton, both located south of I-8 and west of Avenue 29E.
 Rancho El Mirage, an RV Park, is a gated active adult community with amenities ranging from a golf course and swimming pool to an exercise and fitness center inclusive of many outdoor courts.
 Coyote Wash is a more traditional, site-built community with a magnificent golf resort.

 The Wellton MPA contains large tracts of agricultural land, mostly north of Old Highway 80 and south of the Gila River.
 These agricultural lands are irrigated with water from the WMIDD canal network, which includes the Mohawk Canal, Wellton Canal, and Wellton-Mohawk Canal.
-The Gila River flows north of the Town and dips into the MPA between Avenue 24E and Avenue 26E.
-No mining exists within the Gila River floodplain or at other locations within the Town, although aggregate resource extraction, as identified by state agencies, is permitted in accordance with ARS 9-461.05.D.1(g).
+The Gila River flows north of the Town of Wellton and dips into the MPA between Avenue 24E and Avenue 26E.
+No mining exists within the Gila River floodplain or at other locations within the Town of Wellton, although aggregate resource extraction, as identified by state agencies, is permitted.
+ARS requires that existing mining operations should be preserved for future development and policies should be in place to avoid incompatible land uses.
+Common sources of aggregate resources are mountains and washes or riverbeds.
+For more information on potential locations of aggregate resources, refer to the Arizona Geological Survey Document Repository for the current Geologic Map Database for Aggregate Resource Assessment.

 The Wellton MPA also includes several square miles of undeveloped open space, most of which is located on the western side of the planning area.
 Within and immediately south of the MPA is the Barry M. Goldwater Range (BMGR).
 Development of BMGR land for non-military uses is prohibited, and development of land near BMGR is restricted.
 Per the Yuma Regional Development Plan, land development within one-half mile of BMGR is restricted to no more than one dwelling per unit per five acres, while land within one mile of BMGR is restricted to no more than one dwelling unit per two acres.

 The areas affected by the BMGR development restrictions are located along the southern edge of the MPA between County 13th Street and County 14th Street.